Golf Course Review of Ganton Golf Club

 The longer holes are not without merit either though.
 The fourth has a lovely kink in the fairway that turns the hole from left to right with a prominent green and wonderful backdrop.
 The sixth is my favourite of the tougher holes with exceptional bunkering throughout its 467 yards but this is pushed close by the excellent 11th and 16th.
 And the seventh is also worthy of a special mention with a heroic drive before playing slightly uphill to a cunning green.

 The ninth and 13th are both solid par fives and whilst they do offer the chance of a birdie you must again be long and central to the fairway in order to set up the opportunity.
-I preferred the former with formidable bunkers on both sides of the fairway approximately 60 yards short of the green.
+I preferred the former with formidable bunkers on both sides of the fairway approximately 60 yards short of the narrow green.

 There are only two true par three’s on the course and both have lovely putting surfaces and green surrounds but compared to some other real top draw inland courses Ganton fares poorly in this regard.
 Perhaps the relative flatness of the land doesn’t allow for a jaw-dropping short hole like you will find at a Swinley Forest, Sunningdale, Hollinwell or The Berkshire to name just a few.
 Neither plays more than 170 yards at their maximum either which was a little surprising to discover when re-reading the scorecard.
 Not that that’s necessarily a bad thing!

 However, the 17th can also play as a long par three, 251 yards at its longest, but in truth this hole doesn’t really know if it’s a short par four or a long par three.
-As a result it doesn’t play particularly well as either and would be a much better shorter par-three played from the green side of the entrance road which it currently plays over.
+As a result it doesn’t play particularly well as either and in my opinion would be a much better shorter par-three played from the green side of the 'out-of-bounds' entrance road which it currently plays over.

 For 16 holes Ganton is extremely good golf and doesn’t really put a foot wrong.
 There are a number of strong and demanding holes and they are mixed with enough thought provoking holes to ensure the round doesn’t feel like a slog for the average golfer.
 Indeed it is highly enjoyable and a brilliant test of golf played over lovely firm and sandy turf.